datarttu/sujuikoDB/README.md

 [`example_data`](./example_data/) is mapped as import data directory by default.
 If you are not just testing with the example data, set `IMPORT_DATA_DIR` in the `.env` file to a directory that contains the data you want to import when starting the db instance.

+[`db`](./db/) is mapped to the container as well, as `/db` directory, so any SQL scripts in it can be run inside the container as server-side processes.

 At this point, you may want to check that the `docker-compose.yml` file suits your needs.
 Then you should able to start the database instance: